 the inspire programme

-working with this group to shape and develop new plays which speak to the modern world.
+Roy Williams, Mentor of INSPIRE said: 'This is our fourth year of INSPIRE and the quality of writers is as high as ever.
+I'm so excited to be working with this group to shape and develop new plays which speak to the modern world.
 They couldn't be more different and have more diverse interests, but every one is an artist worth taking note of.
-Looking forward to the year ahead!', Mentor of said: 'This is our fourth year of INSPIRE and the quality of writers is as high as ever.
-I'm so excited to be
+Looking forward to the year ahead!'

 Joining the programme is by invitation only.
 Any writer who would like to be developed by Hampstead Theatre is encouraged to submit a script via our Open Script Submission scheme where our Literary Department can begin to know their work.